Admissions FAQ

 • I AM AN AISD STUDENT.
 HOW DO I SUBMIT MY REPORT CARDS?

 • Good news, you do not have to submit any report cards from an AISD school.
-They will be automatically available to LASA once your parent submits the AISD Common Application.
-IF you attended a non-AISD school last school year, you will be prompted to upload that report in the supplemental form.
+They will be automatically available to LASA once your parent submits the Enroll Austin Application.
+If you attended a non-AISD school last school year, you will be prompted to upload that report in the LASA supplemental materials form.
 Please ensure the report card shows your name, grade level, year, and final year grades.

 • WHAT ARE THE REQUIREMENTS FOR REPORT CARDS?